-How do you test your business idea to know it's good?
+How do you test a business idea to know if it's viable?

 I love using Google Adwords.
 Send people to a basic landing page asking for their email.
 If you can't get people to click on your ads and leave their email, then you may be up against it.